-Organic agriculture is a growing technique that aims to respect the environment and the balance of nature as well as the health of producers and consumers.
+Organic agriculture is a method of cultivation that aims to respect the environment and the natural equilibrium, as well as the health both of the workers and the customers.

 Organic agricultural activities normally include:

-- Crops rotation for an efficient use of the soil resources;
+- Crop rotation for an efficient use of the resources of the soil;

-- A very limited use of synthetic pesticides and fertilizers, antibiotics for animals, food additives, adjuvants and any other production factors;
+- A very limited use of synthetic pesticides and fertilizers, antibiotics for animals, food additives, adjuvants and any other productive factors;

-- The prohibition to use genetically modified organisms (GMO);
+- Prohibited use of genetically modified organisms (GMOs);

-- The efficient use of soil resources (e.g. the use of manure to fertilize the ground or the cultivation of forage crops to feed the animals in the farm);
+- Efficient use of local resources (e.g. the use of manure to fertilize the ground or the cultivation of forage crops to feed the animals in the farm);

 - The choice of disease-resistant plants and animals that adapt to the environmental conditions;

-- The breeding of animals that live freely outdoor and are fed with organic forage;
+- The breeding of animals that live freely outdoors and are fed with organic forage;

 - The use of appropriate breeding techniques for different animal species.